12.010 Computational Methods of Scientific

 The lecture notes are

-converted from Microsoft Power Point documents to web pages and portable
+converted from Microsoft Power Point documents portable document format

-complete version of the documents is the power point files, which we make
+of the documents is the power point files, which we make available for each

 Lecture 01: Class introduction; overview of languages;